Are You Living Your Life…or Outsourcing It Away?

 What if my handlers suddenly stop to do things for me, or just die, or both?

-Relying on someone is the opposite of being free, and that is why I have never smoked.
+Relying on someone is the opposite of being free.
+This is why I have never consumed addictive substances.

 “What if I’m in the middle of the jungle and I need the product I’m addicted to and I don’t have it, what would I do then?”, I thought as a kid.